feliciepr7-cyber/ministerioai-platform/replit.md

 This is a GPT subscription service platform built with a modern full-stack architecture.
 The application provides tiered subscription plans (Basic, Pro, Enterprise) that give users access to different GPT models with varying query limits.
 Users can register, authenticate, subscribe to plans via Stripe payments, and access GPT models through a dashboard interface.

-**Latest Update**: Implemented an AI-powered support chatbot system that replaces traditional ticket-based support.
-The chatbot uses OpenAI's GPT-4o model to provide instant, intelligent responses to user queries about GPT access issues, with automatic severity and category analysis for better support triage.
+**Latest Update**: Successfully deployed AI-powered support chatbot system with 7 specialized GPT verification endpoints.
+All systems are fully operational on the custom domain `https://ministerioai.com/` with verified access control, OpenAI GPT-4o integration, and comprehensive logging.
+The platform is production-ready with public API endpoints for external GPT integration.

 # User Preferences